-In 1988, the school moved to a 20,000-square-foot facility at 1201 N. Watson in Arlington, Texas.
+In 1988, the school moved to a 20.000square-foot facility at 1201 N. Watson Road in Arlington, Texas.
 In 1989, the school added Paralegal and Legal Secretary programs to its course offerings.
 The Legal Secretary program was discontinued in 2012.
 In July of 1990, the school's Court Reporting Steno Machine Program was approved by the National Court Reporters Association (NCRA).
-The school added a Medical Secretary Program (now Medical Office Specialist Program) to its course offerings in 1992 and a Computerized Office Administration (now Administrative Assistant Program) in 1996.

-On January 1, 1995, ACRC moved to a new 60,000-square-foot facility located at 901 E. Avenue K, Grand Prairie, Texas.
+In 1992, the school added a Medical Secretary Program (now Medical Office Specialist Program) to its course offerings and in 1996, a Computerized Office Administration Program (now Administrative Assistant Program).
+On January 1, 1995, ACRC moved to a 60,000square-foot facility located at 901 E. Avenue K in Grand Prairie, Texas.

-On June 4, 1998, Arlington Court Reporting College officially changed its name to Arlington Career Institute to reflect the different programs offered by the school.
+On June 4, 1998, Arlington Court Reporting College officially changed its name to Arlington Career Institute (ACI) to reflect the different programs offered by the school.
 The school added a Medical Assistant Program to its course offerings in 2004, and a Nursing Assistant Program was added in 2012.

-In December, 2015, ACI was sold to Jon and Tom Vecchio.
+In December 2015, ACI was sold to Jon and Tom Vecchio.
 Today, they strive to continue the success of ACI and its students into the next generation of ownership.

-The school added the HVAC Program in 2018 and the Vocational Nursing Program in 2021.
+In 2018, the school added the HVAC Program (now discontinued), and the Vocational Nursing Program was added in 2021.